Evaluate Each Of The Following Expressions Given That

 Evaluating Expressions with Fractions

-When evaluating expressions with fractions, it's important to follow the order of operations and simplify fractions correctly.
+When evaluating expressions with fractions, it helps to follow the order of operations and simplify fractions correctly.

 Example: Expression with Fractions